FICS Research Director, Professor, Department of Computer & Information Science & Engineering department (CISE).

 Usable Security, Social Engineering

-Dr. Natalie Ebner is an Associate Professor in the Department of Psychology in the College of Liberal Arts and Sciences at University of Florida.
-She holds an adjunct faculty position in the Department of Aging & Geriatric Research in the College of Medicine at UF and also affiliated with the Institute on Aging and the McKnight Brain Institute on campus.
+Dr. Natalie Ebner is a Professor in the Department of Psychology in the College of Liberal Arts and Sciences at the University of Florida.
+She holds an adjunct faculty position in the Department of Aging & Geriatric Research in the College of Medicine at UF and is also affiliated with the Institute on Aging and the McKnight Brain Institute on campus.
 She is currently working on human factors on security and usable security, Her research interests include defending Internet users against social engineering and cueing developers about security blind spots in APIs.
 Dr. Ebner is a University of Florida Term Professor (2016-2019).